marcomoral89/sample-app-pkce/README.md

 - Download/Clone Repo-
 - Install Dependencies - npm install
+- Add CLIENT_KEY and CLIENT_SECRET in the .env file
 - Start server - node app.js

 ## How to use the app: